Course Descriptions: Mythological Studies

 Examination of dreams arises out of certain assumptions: that psyche is nature revealing herself in images, that psyche is multidimensional, and that the images of dreams give form to the various expressions of psychological life.
 The focus is on dream theory and amplification methods.
 Pass/No Pass

-Archetypal Psychology and Neuroscience
+Archetypal Psychology in the Age of Neuroscience

 MS 611, 3 units